sunfounder/picar-x/docs/source/python_move.rst

 **How it works?**

-First, import the libraries to support the basic functionality of PiCar-X. These lines will appear in all the examples that get PiCar-X moving.
+First, the libraries to support the basic functionality of PiCar-X are imported.
+These lines will appear in all the examples that involve PiCar-X movement.

 .. code-block:: python
     :emphasize-lines: 0